Sexual Assault Prevention for Undergraduates/Graduate Students

 Where do I turn for help or support for either a friend or myself?

-If you are in crisis and need to speak with someone immediately, please call the SJSU Campus Survivor Advocate: 408-924-7300
+If you are in crisis and need to speak with someone in a free confidential space, please call Confidential Advocate at (408) 924-7300

 If you need assistance outside of normal business hours, please call YWCA Silicon